alexcher-im/fresh/README.md

 Needs to be done:
 * Insecure interface support
-* Better broadcasts (only for data stream packets) based on stream reshaping
 * Multi-MTU support
 * Combination of both secure and insecure interfaces on the same device
 * Removing devices and fixing routes
-* Encryption (only authentication is implemented right now)
+* Encryption (only authentication is implemented now)

 Task tracking is done via `todo`/`fixme` comments in the code.